kasper573/yas/core/vanilla-extract-constrained/readme.md

     },
     background: ["yellow", "blue"]
-    fontSize: all(), // Infers and accepts all default CSS values for this property },
+    fontSize: all(), // Infers and accepts all default CSS values for this property transition  (...list: Transition[]) {
+      // Function properties allow you to safely deal with composite and dynamic values
+      // The function should return a valid css value, but may accept ANY argument types. return list.map((parts) => parts.join(" ")).join(", ")
+    }
+  },
   shorthands: {
     bg: ["background"],
   },
 });

+type Transition = [
+  prop: string,
+  time: "1s", "2s",
+  easing: "ease-out" | "ease-in"
+]
 ```

 Using this `resolveStyle` function you can now define new stricter versions of the vanilla extract primitives: